saastechacademy/foundation/udm/beginner/party.md

 * Key Attribute: contactMechId
 * Examples: telecomNumber and postalAddress
 5. Party Contact Mechanism
-* Function: Defines the specific use of a contact mechanism, like billing or shipping.
+* Description: Defines the specific use of a contact mechanism, like billing or shipping.
 * Key Attributes: partyId, contactMechId, contactMechPurposeId, fromDate Sample JSON Data
 1. Person as Customer